History

 Master of Arts in Historical Studies

-The Master's in Historical Studies program teaches the methods and techniques of a professional historian, combined with current analytical tools and technology.
+The Master’s in Historical Studies program at UMBC provides rigorous training in the methods and techniques of professional historians.

 Ready to Apply?